Māori history: Settlement of New Zealand

-Archaic period (1300–1500)
+Archaic period (c.
+1280 – c.
+1500)

 The earliest period of Māori settlement is known as the "Archaic", "Moahunter" or "Colonisation" period.
 The eastern Polynesian ancestors of the Māori arrived in a forested land with abundant birdlife, including several now extinct moa species weighing between 20 kg and 250 kg each.
 Other species, also now extinct, included the New Zealand swan, the New Zealand goose and the giant Haast's eagle, which preyed upon the moa.
 Marine mammals – seals in particular – thronged the coasts, with evidence of coastal colonies much further north than those which remain today.
 Huge numbers of moa bones – estimated to be from between 29,000 and 90,000 birds – have been located at the mouth of the Waitaki River, between Timaru and Oamaru on the east coast of the South Island.
 Further south, at the mouth of the Waihemo (Shag River), evidence suggests that at least 6,000 moa were slaughtered by humans over a relatively short period of time.

 Archaeology has shown that the Otago region was the node of Māori cultural development during this time, and the majority of archaic settlements were on or within 10 km of the coast.
 It was common for people to establish small temporary camps far inland for seasonal hunting.
 Settlements ranged in size from 40 people (e.g., Palliser Bay in Wellington) to between 300 and 400 people, with forty buildings (such as at Shag River).

 The best-known and most extensively studied Archaic site is at Wairau Bar in the South Island.
 The site is similar to eastern Polynesian nucleated villages and is the only New Zealand archaeological site containing the bones of people who were born elsewhere.
 Radiocarbon dating of charcoal, human bone, moa bone, estuarine shells and moa eggshell has produced a wide range of date estimates, from the early 13th to the early 15th centuries, many of which might be contaminated by "inbuilt age" from older carbon which was eaten or absorbed by the sampled organisms.
 Due to tectonic forces, including several earthquakes and tsunamis since human arrival, some of the Wairau Bar site is now underwater.
 Work on the Wairau Bar skeletons in 2010 showed that life expectancy was very short, the oldest skeleton being 39 and most people dying in their 20s.
 Most of the adults showed signs of dietary or infection stress.
 Anaemia and arthritis were common.
 Infections such as tuberculosis (TB) may have been present, as the symptoms were present in several skeletons.
 On average, the adults were taller than other South Pacific people, at 170 cm for males and 160 cm for females.